A Journey Unveiled's lost reviews

-Thankfully, I have a habit of copying the reviews into a Word document for easy reference when I create advertising.
-So here they are!
-Every review A Journey Unveiled has received in any Amazon marketplace as well as from Goodreads.
-The final three reviews are from Instagram.
+After publishing a second edition of A Journey Unveiled, reviews of the first edition disappeared from Amazon.
+Thankfully, I have a habit of copying all my reviews into a Word document for easy reference when I create advertising.
+So here they are, in addition to a few from Instagram accounts.
 All were copied and pasted without correction or any form of alteration.

 Thank you for your support!